vintuvishAl/anyllmchat/README.md

 npx expo build:web
 ```

-## 🌟 Why This Matters for the Convex Community

-This project showcases **Convex's power in mobile development**:

-1. **🔄 Real-Time Everything**: Convex's real-time subscriptions work perfectly with mobile apps
-2. **⚡ Serverless Functions**: No server management, just deploy functions and go
-3. **🗃️ Integrated Database**: Real-time database updates across all connected devices
-4. **🤖 AI Agents**: Built-in support for AI agents and tool calling
-5. **📱 Mobile-First**: Proves Convex works great beyond web applications
-6. **🚀 Developer Experience**: Hot reloading, type safety, and instant deployments

 ## 🤝 Contributing

-We welcome contributions!
+welcome contributions!
 This project is a great way to:
-- Learn Convex with React Native
+- React Native
 - Explore AI integration patterns
 - Build mobile-first experiences
-- Contribute to the Convex ecosystem

 ### **How to Contribute**
 1. Fork the repository